MassimoDix/MassimoDix/README.md

 - 👀 I’m interested in database
 - 🌱 I’m currently learning git
 - 💞️ I’m looking to collaborate on this
-- 📫 How to reach me call me
+- 📫 How to reach me call me on mobile
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...